jivebiscuit/jivebiscuit.github.io/docs/guides/rundown.md

 1. KSGR Local notes the coordination message stops blinking and launches the aircraft.
 1. KGLS Local: `<F13>N456<ENTER>`
 1. KCLL Local: `<F13>N789 29 RH<ENTER>`
-1. I90_D: Receives the messages on P03 and P07 and approves the KGLS departure by entering `<F13>P06 N456<ENTER>`.
-The KCLL departure needs to hold for release.
+1. I90_D: Receives the messages on P06 and P02 and approves the KGLS departure by entering `<F13>P06 N456<ENTER>`.
+For traffic, I90 needs the KCLL departure to hold for release.
 1. KGLS Local notes the acknowledgment and launches the aircraft.
 KCLL Local notes their coordination message is still flashing (not acknowledged) and holds the aircraft
 1. I90_D: `<F13>P02 N789<ENTER>`
 1. KCLL Local notes the coordination message stops flashing and launches the aircraft.